 - Regions eZine, the Association’s e-magazine (online only)

 - Access to 23 subject-related e-journals

-- Policy Expo publications (both online and hard copy)
+- Policy Impact books (online and hard copy)

 I am a member of the RSA because it offers unrivaled opportunities for networking and exchange of ideas for those interested in regional development issues.
 The level of academic debate in the RSA journals and at the RSA conferences is high, and the support for new member-driven ventures such as Research Networks on particular topics is a real bonus that helps to develop a vibrant and inclusive environment.
 And then, of course, issues of practical policy relevance are never far from RSA debates, something that makes the work of the Association relevant far beyond academia.

 - Participate in professional development training sessions and access on demand recordings of the professional development webinars

 - Present your work and network at our open and interdisciplinary conferences and webinars

 - Get actively involved with your Association – we welcome pro-active membership – to shape the field and support innovation